Starfield Thief Builds

 Picking a lock is not only a staple of Thief Build but a staple of Bethesda games.
 Picking locked doors, crates, and storage containers is standard practice for any build, but a thief will want to know exactly how to do this.

-The chronomark watch is shown on the players wris
+The chronomark watch is shown on the players wrist

-With lock picking in Starfield, the mini-game involved is quite different from previous Bethesda titles.
+With lock picking in Starfield, the mini-game involved differs from previous Bethesda titles.
 Instead of rotating a physical lock, you need to fill all the empty slots in each layer to unlock.
 Rotate each key till it fits, and don't make too many mistakes, or you may find yourself out of Digipicks altogether.

 Player stands posing for a photo

-Upgrading your security skill will be crucial for unlocking the hardest of locks and also gives you the ability to auto-slot the keys multiple times when ranked up.
+Upgrading your security skill will be crucial for unlocking the hardest of locks and also allows you to auto-slot the keys multiple times when ranked up.
 Also, each security lock has an assigned level that your rank must match to attempt an unlock - Advanced Rank 1, Expert Rank 2, and Master Rank 3.

 How To Pickpocket

-Another Bethesda game staple, pickpocketing, is a good way to get some extra credits - if you don't get caught.
+Pickpocketing is another Bethesda game staple, which is an excellent way to get extra credits - if you don't get caught.
 Learning how to pickpocket can be a game of trial and era at first, but with practice, you will be swiping goods from the best of them.

 the player stands in neon city

-First, you will need to actually unlock pickpocketing by owning the Theft skill; you can get this skill via a few methods.
+First, you must unlock pickpocketing by owning the Theft skill; you can get this skill via a few methods.
 If you chose the Cyber Runner or Gangster background, you will have Theft as a starting skill and are good to go.

-However, if you did not pick one of those, you will need to unlock the Theft skill using the Social skill tree.
-Levelling up by gaining XP is the way to unlock more skills; we would recommend saving up enough for the Stealth skill also, as Stealth is essential when pickpocketing.
+However, if you did not pick one of those, you must unlock the Theft skill using the Social skill tree.
+Leveling up by gaining XP is the way to unlock more skills; we recommend getting the Stealth skill as soon as possible, as Stealth is essential when pickpocketing.

 Once you are all set with your sneaky new skills, your next job is to find a target.
 Choosing someone who is around a lot of other people is a surefire way to get caught, even for the most experienced thieves out there.